yairgd/disa/README.md

 ```

 # Testing the module
-Run test1,test2.py are unit tests for this module.
-To load the module into the kernel use this command:
+Run test1,test2.py are unit tests for this module and to load into the kernel use this command:
 ```bash
 sudo insmod module/disa.ko
 sudo ./test1